keten-group/KG_PGNs/README.md

 Finally, enter "KG_PGN.py" within the main renamed directory.
 Enter the correct simulation details at the beginning of the file and execute the code.
 This will submit all jobs (simulations) specified in "KG_PGN.py".
 For more information on the methods of "KG_PGN.py" please see "https://github.com/Chenghao-Wu/AutoMD.py.git".

-Simulation output files should be generated with ease assume all simulation specifications and modifications were correctly impletmented.
+Simulation output files should be generated with ease assuming all simulation specifications and modifications were correctly impletmented.